thatchayut/Originator/tutorial/Originator_tutorial.md

 If *plot* is set as TRUE, the following plots will be generated to the output directory specified in *output\_dir*.

 1. UMAP plot comparing query and reference data
 2. Heatmap of the distance between each cluster identified by Originator.
-The higher values imply a further distance from the reference data, inferring tissue-resident immune cell cluster.
+The higher values imply a further distance from the reference data, inferring a tissue-resident immune cell cluster.
+On the other hand, the lower values imply a closer distance to reference data, inferring a blood immune cell cluster.

 ##### UMAP plot comparing query and reference data of T-cells
 ![UMAP plot comparing query and reference data of T-cells](../image/plots/T-cell_UMAP_annotation_query_ref.PNG)